-LOS ANGELES — The UCLA Latino Policy and Politics Initiative (UCLA LPPI) announced $200,000 in funding over one year from The California Endowment (TCE) on Friday, December 17, 2021.
+LOS ANGELES — The UCLA Latino Policy and Politics Institute (UCLA LPPI) announced $200,000 in funding over one year from The California Endowment (TCE) on Friday, December 17, 2021.
 The grant will support education and awareness-building efforts around key social issues and their impact on Latinos and other communities of color to promote more equitable, data-driven policymaking.

 “Visibility is critical to cross-sectoral policymaking that increases equity and creates the conditions necessary for people to live well.
 The lack of visibility and representation of Latinos in government, media and business has led to devastating consequences for the health and wealth of California’s plurality population,” said Sonja Diaz, UCLA LPPI’s founding director.
 “This grant will allow us to bring Latinos out of the shadows and educate key stakeholders about the untapped opportunity that exists when we integrate communities of color into decision-making tables.”